9/2/2011

 Then planking began with the garboard planks applied first and working toward the gunwale.
 I started spiling the garboards and first planks; (Spiling is the process of tracing the shape of one plank to fit the underside of the one above), but found on a hull this size, I only had to taper from the widest point to the ends, and there was enough give in the plank for this to suffice.
 Each plank was dipped in warm water and placed on the hull to dry for a couple of hours.

 The boat sat through November before planking was completed on the 4th of January, 2011.
 Then it was time for the moment of truth - removing the hull from the forms.
 The stem was cut to length, then the top of the transom cut; freeing them from the base-board.
 The ribs were snipped with wire-cutters above the gunwale.
-It finally came down to summoning the courage to life the hull off the forms, hoping it wouldn't be pulled apart and destroyed.
+It finally came down to summoning the courage to lift the hull off the forms, hoping it wouldn't be pulled apart and destroyed.

 The hull lifted-off without a hitch!
 A couple of ribs came loose in a couple of spots, but the hull stayed intact and kept it's shape.